Hey! How’s it going? Sure, I’d be happy to answer a question for you. It’s pretty deep? Doesn’t matter, my friend. I got your back. What’s up?

 So, my friend, I can’t really answer your question.
 That’s not my job.
 Because of the cross, because of the grace of God, because of nothing you or me do or did, because of God’s love for you and desire for you, because He actually wants you and not a robot, because He offers literal perfection that blows everything else away; it’s yours.

-*I have no intention of minimizing or diminishing the horrendous travesty that is sexual assault.
+*I have no intention of minimizing or diminishing the horrendous travesty and tragedy that is sexual assault.
 I have multiple (yes, plural) female friends who have offered me the blessing and grace of confiding in me regarding how they were sexually assaulted.
 Saying that God would be committing a worse atrocity if He doesn’t offer us genuine free will is not taken without serious consideration, wrestling, and conviction.
+Rather than think I am understating the awfulness of sexual assault, recognize the truly despicable nature of God not respecting choice.